-With 6% of Scotland's population (6) living in areas classed as remote (7) or very remote, and constituting 70% of the country's land area, the challenge supporting widely dispersed communities that may only be made up of a few dozen people is considerable.
+With 6% of Scotland's population (6) living in areas classed as remote (7) or very remote, and constituting 70% of the country's land the challenge of supporting widely dispersed communities that may only be made up of a few dozen people is considerable.

 The highest levels of car ownership (per 1000 people) are found in remote rural regions including Aberdeenshire, The Highlands & Orkney.
-How to loosen dependency on the car in these locations, even if it's an electric one, much debate sparked in the workshops.
+How to loosen dependency on the car in these locations, even if it's an electric one, sparked much debate in the workshops.